UPDATE: Evidence captured at an August 2013 visit!

 First of all, I just wanted to clear one thing up for people trying to find this place.
 If you find an address online for Rose Hill, it is wrong.
 I found three different ones on various sites and luckily I checked them up on Google Maps before driving to them, because they were all incorrect, albeit not by much.
 I don’t even know if the place has an actual address.
 Your best bet is to put the address in for Ravine Drive Elementary School, which is right across the street and down a little bit from it.
 If you are coming from the south, you will be able to see it in the near distance on the right once you get to the school.
 If you are coming from the north, it will be on your left, and you will reach it before the school.
 Also, I would like to add that Revolutionary and Civil War buffs will get some enjoyment here, as there are several soldiers buried within the confines.
 While the Revolutionary War ones are hard to find, the Civil War graves (like the one pictures above) have 150th anniversary placards placed in front of them.
 It just so happens that I know the guy who put them there, and I am going to be meeting him soon to take a look at some original paperwork he has from some of the soldiers.

 We switched from Ghost Radar to Contact Paranormal Pro, which has a drawing board in addition to radar.
 There is a space on the screen which draws pictures and writes out words when the ghosts are communicating to us.
 While both gave us names of nearby gravestones, the Contact App led us to believe we were actually communicating with a spirit.
 One popped up on the screen right next to us and we asked its name.
 The word, “Ava” was quickly drawn.
 We started to walk down the path when I said, “I want to find your grave.
 Are we heading in the right direction?”
 It then wrote, “Lost”, and when we turned around and headed the other way and asked again if we were going the right way, it wrote, “Yes”.
 We searched for a while, and unfortunately, could not locate her grave.
 There were also some pretty scary looking tombs built into the side of the hill where a lot of blips popped up, as well as some ineligible scribbling, which it does not normally do.
 That, combined with a few frown faces that had teardrops flowing from the eyes, confirmed that the cemetery is highly active.
-Jake also reported being scratched twice, and John and I both saw an orb fly off of the hill before disappearing.
+One person in our group also reported being scratched twice, and two of us both saw an orb fly off of the hill before disappearing.
 We had a pretty good view of it, and no, it was not a bird.

 I wanted to go during the day before going at night, for safety reasons, and because there are no gates on the main entrance, I am led to believe that it is okay to wander in at night.
 There is a “No Trespassing” sign in front of the gate, which is kind of confusing since the cemetery is open to the public and has no gates or hours/times posted.
 I would like to look into the matter further before I go at night.